-In the family room - Family photos.
+Family photos.
 Beautiful dried flower arrangements.
 The ceramic cat made by your daughter - 17 years ago.
 They are most certainly sentimental and bring you lots of joy.
 But to potential buyers?
-They are dust.
+They are dust magnets.

 Try an experiment.
 Take a picture of an area in your family room as it is now.
 Then clear off two-thirds of the items on the shelves and tabletops before taking another photo.
 What do you notice in the second photo?
 Is your eye now drawn to the beautiful archway entrance or bay window or the cathedral ceiling?
 That’s what editing can do for you and your home.
 Emphasize your home’s space and architectural features, not your Hummel collection.

-Home office – Invest in an in box for all of those loose papers and use it.
+Invest in an in box for all of those loose papers and use it.
 But by all means don’t add an “out box.”
 Once something needs to go “out,” get it “out” - walk it now to the mailbox or place it in the back pack or throw it in the trash.
-And those wires for the computer, printer, phone and fax machine?
+And those wires for the computer, printer, scanner, and phone?
 Use now as an excuse to upgrade to wireless if you can, otherwise, cord and cable covers come in multiple sizes and colors and are easily available through Amazon, or any of Gainesville’s home or office supply stores.

-If you are worried about depersonalizing the space – remind yourself what your goal is – to sell, sell quickly and sell for the highest price possible.
-The easier an eye can flow through a room, the cleaner, lighter the potential buyer may feel.
+If you are worried about depersonalizing the space remind yourself what your goal is – to sell, sell quickly and sell for the highest price possible.
+The easier an eye can flow through a room, the cleaner and lighter the potential buyer may feel.